 \subsubsection{Mediator particle decaying into pions/Kaons}

-We now look for the mediator particle decaying into charged mesons like pions and Kaons.
-As already discussed in section\,\ref{ssec:decay-med}, when the mass of the mediator is below 2 GeV, it is better to consider the mediator particle decaying to mesons rather than into light quarks and gluons.
-We, therefore, consider mediator masses starting from $2\times m_{\pi/K}$ till 2\,GeV decaying to $\pi/K$ in this section.
+We now look for the mediator particle decaying into a pair of charged mesons, such as pions and Kaons.
+As already discussed in section\,\ref{ssec:decay-med}, when the mass of the mediator particle is below 2 GeV, it is better to consider that the mediator particle is decaying into mesons rather than into light quarks and gluons.
+We, therefore, consider mediator masses starting from $2\times m_{\pi/K}$ till 2\,GeV decaying to two pions and two Kaons in this section.
 The charged particle multiplicity associated with the mediator decay in these cases is two, to begin with.
 However, as discussed earlier, the charged hadrons can interact with the iron yoke to shower and produce further particles.
 Since the \texttt{PYTHIA6} code treats both $\pi^\pm$ and $K^\pm$ as detector stable particles, and we do not have a full detector simulation, we cannot quantify the final charged particle multiplicity for a mediator particle decaying into these particles.

 We, therefore, closely follow the analysis for muons, the only difference being that we now only consider decays happening inside the muon spectrometer.
 The motivation to follow the muon analysis is that, if the pions and Kaons are as energetic as the muons, they might lead to an amount of activity in the MS, which will be enough to make it possible to trigger on.
 Table\,\ref{tab:piK_cuts} summarises the cuts used for the analysis of the mediator particle decaying to a pair of charged pions and Kaons.
 We do not apply any $d_0$ cut here since it might not be possible to measure this quantity as the mesons will shower and, therefore, might not have well-reconstructed tracks like the muons.
 Also, the possibility of the event passing the selection might improve when we can trigger on some prompt objects from the associated production mode along with this displaced activity.
 We also discuss the results of such combined sets of cuts on prompt and displaced activities, similar to the case of the muons.